eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 i1->items.next = &i2->items;
 ```

 You can access the object that contains a list node by first getting the address of the list object (e.g. the value of `i1.items.next`).
 You then subtract the offset of the list member from the address of the list object.

 The **offset** is the number of bytes a member is positioned from the beginning of its containing object.

 {{< figure src="/images/intrusive-linked-lists/intrusive-list-memory-address.svg" title="Figure 3: The address of an object with an embedded list" >}}

-Consider a `list` object inside an object `i2` at memory address 0x18.
+Consider a `list` object in an object `i2` at memory address 0x18.
 The `list` member is offset 8 bytes from the beginning of the `item` data structure.
 Therefore, the beginning address of the `i2` object is 0x18 - 0x08 (0x10).

-In C compiled by GCC, you can subtract bytes from a pointer   by casting the pointer variable to a void pointer, which has a size of 1 byte when compiled with GCC.
-You can then subtract a number from the pointer value:
+In GCC-compiled C, you can subtract bytes from a pointer by casting the pointer variable to a void pointer (which has a size of 1 byte when compiled with GCC).
+You can then subtract the bytes from the pointer value without the number being scaled to `num * sizeof(structure)`:

 ```c
 item* _i2 = (void *)(i1->items.next) - 8;